-Escarole isn't only grown in the spring, but spring escarole is sweeter and more tender than at other times of year.
-Escarole is delicious simply cooked, as in this Sautéed Escarole.
-It is also a fabulous pairing with small spring beets in this Escarole Beet Salad.
+Escarole isn't only grown in the spring, but spring escarole is sweeter and more tender than at other times of the year.
+Escarole is delicious simply cooked as well as paired with small spring beets.
 Look for smooth-leaf and frizzy varieties.

 07 of 10

 Pea greens are the vines on which peas would eventually grow.
 They tend to be available—in giant tangled masses—at farmers markets in spring and early summer when farmers thin their fields.

 Spinach is so widely available all year-round, it's easy to forget that the small, tender leaves of spring spinach are a real treat.
 There is a sweetness to their dark green leaves that is perfect in spinach salads, such as Wilted Spinach Salad.Continue to 9 of 10 below.

 Watercress has a bright, peppery flavor prized for salads.
 It grows wild in streams in Northern America and Europe but is easily cultivated with the right irrigation.
 Much cultivated "watercress" is actually garden cress, which has less bite and crunch than true watercress.
 Whatever cress we're talking about, they're all members of the mustard family.
 The older they get—either in the ground or after being harvested—the sharper their flavor becomes.
 Use cress as soon as possible after it's been picked, discarding any yellowed or wilted leaves when you clean it.
 Note that the tender stalks and roots are perfectly edible along with the dark green leaves.